N0vaSky/DCHunter/README.md

 # DCHunter v1.0

-DCHunter is a reconnaissance tool to identify potential Domain Controllers in a subnet using enum4linux.This is pre-requisite is installed if you do not already have it.
+DCHunter is a reconnaissance tool to identify potential Domain Controllers in a subnet using enum4linux.This pre-requisite is installed if you do not already have it.

 ## Features
 - Identifies potential Domain Controllers in a specified subnet.